 But it’s impossible without being able to install a tracking pixel on the site.

 This is another example situation where retargeting links become useful.
-With just a couple of clicks you can create a link that contains a retargeting code and use it in your marketing strategies to drive traffic to the site.
+With just a couple of clicks, you can create a link that contains a retargeting code and use it in your marketing activities to drive traffic to the site.
 You can include it in Adwords ads, in social media posts or in native advertising and content marketing campaigns.

 #4 You Sell Products on Marketplaces Like eBay or Amazon

-If you’re working in ecommerce, I’m sure you know this already:
+If you’re working in e-commerce, I’m sure you know this already:

 “Ebay, Amazon and other marketplaces offer enormous opportunities to gain exposure and increase your products’ sales.”

 Even though you might perceive them as competitors, being able to sell directly to their customers is an invaluable opportunity for your business.
 After all, more and more customers prefer to have the option to buy through multiple channels.
-Econsultancy for instance discovered that customer demand for multichannel retail is growing.
+Econsultancy, for instance, discovered that customer demand for multichannel retail is growing.

-(Image source: econsultancy)
+(Image via econsultancy)

 Selling on marketplaces gives you an opportunity to reach customers who wouldn’t otherwise have found your site.

-Fact: today’s shoppers prefer to use Amazon over Google when searching for products.
+Fact: Today’s shoppers prefer to use Amazon over Google when searching for products.
 And even if they did use the search engine, given the fierce competition in SERPs, they might still not reach your store through the channel.

 #5 You Need to Act Faster than Your IT Department Can

-You therefore have two options:
+Therefore, you have two options:

 - You can wait for the IT department to install the pixel but by then many sales might already be gone.